woleet/woleet-backendkit/README.md

 The Woleet backend kit is made of:
  * an initialization script allowing to generate or restore the bitcoin identity and the API token of the backend kit
- * a NodeJS server exposing the REST API of the backend kit
+ * a Node.js server exposing the REST API of the backend kit

 The backend kit API exposes two public endpoints that need to be accessible from outside your backend:
  * `/identity` allows to verify that your backend effectively owns its claimed bitcoin address